How to Apply

 - Anything else you would like to add to strengthen your application?

-Curriculum vitae or résumé: Provide a 1- or 2-page PDF document of work and academic history including professional leadership contributions as well as volunteer activities.
+Curriculum vitae or résumé: Provide a PDF document, of at least two pages in length, of work and academic history including professional leadership contributions as well as volunteer activities.

 English language proficiency: All applicants whose native language is not English must demonstrate English language proficiency through either the TOEFL or IELTS testing systems.
 The test must have been taken within two (2) years of the first semester of enrollment.
 Results must be provided directly to KU by the testing service using ETS school code 6871.
 Photocopies of scores will not be accepted.
 More info on English language requirements